Transforming Customer Experience in Hospitality: A Leadership Approach

 2. Be Visible and Present

 Don’t lead from behind a desk.
 Walk the floor, engage with guests, and support the team in real time.
-Visibility builds trust because it shows the team that you are connected and invested in creating great experience.
+Visibility builds trust because it shows the team that you are connected and invested in creating great experiences.

 3. Move With Purpose